-"Homall" may sound like a piece of furniture that you'd buy at IKEA, but the gaming chair bearing the name doesn't prescribe to IKEA's spartan and slimmed down design sensibilities.
+"Homall" may sound like a piece of furniture that you'd buy at IKEA, but this gaming chair doesn't subscribe to IKEA's spartan and slimmed-down design sensibilities.
 Instead, this gaming chair looks like it belongs in a race car.
 The foam used here is high density, and that means it's capable of shaping to your body over time to provide a more focused sense of comfort that's firm but molded to your unique shape.
-And the Pu leather surface is comfortable on the skin and resistant to wear and tear.
+The Pu leather surface is also comfortable on the skin and resistant to wear and tear.

-The headrest pillow and lumbar pillow are both fully removable, so you can adjust to the needs of any given situation, and the combination of sturdy caster wheels and a five wheel base allow it to slide sleekly on just about any surface.
-In addition to leaning and rotating, this gaming chair offers a rocking mode.
+The headrest pillow and lumbar pillow are both fully removable, so you can adjust to the needs of any given situation, and the combination of sturdy caster wheels and a five-wheel base allows it to slide sleekly on just about any surface.
+In addition to leaning and rotating, this gaming chair also offers a rocking mode.

 This is a durable gaming chair too.
 The sturdy casters can work on both carpet and hardwood floors without getting caught or scratching, and the frame is made from 100% stainless steel for a more reliable design that's built to stand the test of time.
 The PU leather feels great on the skin, but Noblechairs has also included ventilation for longer gaming sessions.